We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

-If you enjoy a birthday during the month of February, then you are privileged with the amethyst birthstone.
-The amethyst, a variety of quartz, can help you keep a balanced mindset and makes a beautiful focal point for any type of birthstone jewelry including rings, necklaces, bracelets, stud earrings, and even simple pendants.
+Amethyst is the birthstone for those born in February.
+As a variety of quartz, amethyst can help you keep a balanced mindset and makes a beautiful focal point for any type of birthstone jewelry including rings, necklaces, bracelets and earrings.

 Full of history and legend, the amethyst has long resided in the hearts of many cultures, religions and royalty.
 Its name is derived from the Greek word for intoxicated, “methustos,” as it was believed to help protect against drunkenness.